 website | pinterest | instagram

 Married with three sweet young girls, Sarah lives in Texas and shoots with a Nikon D800 and a few select lenses.
-A love for pictures began for her at 16 when she took a high school photography class and then developed further after she got her first digital camera in 2008.
 The candidness of everyday moments is what intrigues her yet she incorporates a classic and emotive twist in her work.
 If she had her way, her days off would be spent running errands solo, hang at Starbucks with her laptop and salted caramel mocha, cheer on her Texas Aggies, get together with friends, attend Bible study, and shop in her local historic downtown area.